adam-hurwitz/safe-oi/use/multinetwork-safe.md

     - Site: [peanut.to](https://peanut.to)
     - [A new primitive to butter web3](https://peanutprotocol.notion.site/A-new-primitive-to-butter-web3-ac9260237d3f4075bf6e87a27912e65f)

-# Keystore contract
+# Proofs

 ## About

-- *See [Deeper dive on cross-L2 reading for wallets and other use cases](https://vitalik.ca/general/2023/06/20/deeperdive.html) by Vitalik Buterin*
+- *See [Deeper dive on cross-L2 reading for wallets and other use cases](https://vitalik.eth.limo/general/2023/06/20/deeperdive.html) by Vitalik Buterin*
+- Uses keystore contracts between networks
 - The user has a main account on a layer 1 (L1) or layer 2 (L2) that manages all accounts
     - Verification key for accounts across all networks used, i.e. Action approval key
     - Rules for changing the key, e.g. Social recovery